A two-player portfolio tracking game: Introduction

 The remainder of the paper is organized as follows.
-In Section~\ref{sec:problem} we introduce our two-player stochastic differential price impact game by extending the framework of~\citet{CarlinLoboViswanathan:07} and~\citet{SchiedZhang:17} to a stochastic tracking problem of general predictable target strategies.
+In Section~\ref{sec:problem} we introduce our two-player stochastic differential price impact game by extending the framework of~\citet{CarlinLoboViswanathan:07} and~\citet{SchiedZhang:17} to a stochastic tracking problem of general predictable target strategies and random terminal state constraints.
 Our main result, an explicit description of a unique open-loop Nash equilibrium of the game is presented in Section~\ref{sec:main}.
 Section~\ref{sec:illustrations} contains some illustrations and discusses the qualitative behaviour of the two players' optimal strategies in equilibrium.
-The technical proofs are deferred to Section~\ref{sec:proofs}.

-\emph{Notation:} Throughout this manuscript we use superscripts for enumerating purposes as, e.g., in $X^1$, $X^2$, $\alpha^1$, $\alpha^2$, or other quantities like $\xi^1$, $\xi^2$ etc. to mark all objects which are associated with player 1 and player 2, respectively; or, to itemize objects as $w^1$, $w^2$, $w^3$ etc. In particular, $X^2$, $\alpha^2$, $\xi^2$ is not to be confused with quadratic powers, which will be explicitly denoted with brackets like $(\alpha)^2$, or, if necessary, as $(\alpha^2)^2$.
+\emph{Notation:} Throughout this manuscript we use superscripts for enumerating purposes as, e.g., in $X^1$, $X^2$, $\alpha^1$, $\alpha^2$, or other quantities like $\xi^1$, $\xi^2$ etc., to mark all objects which are associated with player 1 and player 2, respectively; or, to itemize objects as $w^1$, $w^2$, $w^3$ etc. In particular, $X^2$, $\alpha^2$, $\xi^2$ is not to be confused with quadratic powers, which will be explicitly denoted with brackets like $(\alpha)^2$, or, if necessary, as $(\alpha^2)^2$.